TobyEalden/deno-issue-24845/README.md

 ## run the deno client

-Run the deno client from the root of this repo.
+Once the server is running, open a new terminal and run the deno client from the root of this repo.

 ```sh
 deno run -A main.ts